About me

 One of my aspirations is to expand into underwater photography—a challenging, yet exhilarating field that captures the rich biodiversity hidden beneath the ocean’s surface.
 The ocean remains one of the least explored frontiers on our planet, and the idea of diving alongside sharks, whales, and sea snakes fills me with excitement.
 Underwater photography not only presents a creative challenge, but also offers a new way to highlight the urgent need for marine conservation.

 Travel is another passion that fuels my work.
-While many travel to visit iconic landmarks like the Eiffel Tower or the Colosseum, my journeys are driven by the pursuit of photographing the world's most extraordinary wildlife, from dung beetles Siberian tigers to African elephants.
+While many travel to visit iconic landmarks like the Eiffel Tower or the Colosseum, my journeys are driven by the pursuit of photographing the world's most extraordinary wildlife, from dung beetles to Siberian tigers to African elephants.
 I aim to explore renowned wildlife hotspots such as Gunung Leuser National Park in Sumatra, the Amazon Rainforest, and Yellowstone National Park.
 At the top of my bucket list, however, is the Serengeti—an iconic landscape that epitomises the breathtaking diversity and grandeur of the natural world.